-The E. U. comitology process obviously is particularly instructive for anyone considering the future growth of trans-national or international regulation and its concomitant administrative law.
-Given the difficulties of achieving political consensus among nation states, particularly where proposed transnational regulatory decisions potentially concentrate costs in some to achieve benefits for all, the appeal of trans-national committees of experts fashioning objective regulatory norms is obvious.
-Some would argue that the current stage of E. U. comitology is a good model for future international regulatory regimes and for other trans-national schemes beyond the E. U. And at their pure first stage, the E. U. committees were subject to no administrative law and no judicial review at all.
+The E.U. comitology process is particularly instructive for anyone considering the future growth of transnational or international regulation and its concomitant administrative law.
+Given the difficulties of achieving political consensus among nation-states, particularly when proposed transnational regulatory decisions potentially concentrate costs to some to achieve benefits for all, the appeal of transnational committees of experts fashioning objective regulatory norms is obvious.
+Some would argue that the current stage of E.U. comitology is a good model for future international regulatory regimes and for other transnational schemes beyond the E.U. because, at their pure first stage, the E.U. committees were subject to no administrative law and no judicial review.
 I would argue that comitology points more to a problem than a solution.
-The long and hard campaign of the E. U. Parliament to intervene in the comitology process and the recent Commission initiatives7 toward greater committee transparency indicate that many Europeans do perceive comitology as raising rather than resolving democracy versus technocracy issues.
+The long and hard campaign of the E.U.
+Parliament to intervene in the comitology process and the recent Commission initiatives toward greater committee transparency both indicate that many Europeans do perceive comitology as creating rather than resolving "democracy versus technocracy" issues.12

-The comitology process also yields another major building block for imagining a global administrative law.
-For in its origins the comitology process was designed not to empower technical experts but to empower nations.
-The committees consist of members from each of the member states.
-While these persons are chosen by the Commission and are not literally representatives or delegates of their home states, they are almost invariably drawn from experts serving directly in their national governments' civil services, researchers in government financed research organizations or faculty serving in government controlled universities.
+Yet the comitology process also yields another major building block for imagining a global administrative law: it was originally designed not to empower technical experts, but to empower nations.
+The committees consist of members from each of the Member States.
+While these persons are chosen by the Commission and are not literally representatives or delegates of their home states, they are almost invariably drawn from experts serving directly in their national governments' civil services, researchers in government-financed research organizations, or faculty serving in government-controlled universities.

-The logic was simple enough.
-If the Council is the meeting place of the member states, then committees wielding the delegated law making powers of the Council should also be the meeting place of the member states.
-What this logic does not quite comprehend is that when the meeters are not nationally elected politicians but national technical experts responsive to universal professional norms, it is not nationalism but professionalism that is likely to dominate the meeting.
-A French nuclear engineer and a Greek nuclear engineer are far more likely to see eye to eye than a French and a Greek politician, and the eye they see with is likely to be nuclear engineering.
-Thus what may have been intended as the projection of national political interest becomes an elevation of technocracy with all the professional deformation or parochial perspectives endemic to specialized expertise.
+The logic seems simple enough.
+If the Council is the meeting place of the Member States, then committees wielding the delegated lawmaking powers of the Council should also be the meeting place of the Member States.13 What this logic does not quite comprehend is that when the delegates are not nationally elected politicians but are instead national technical experts responsive to universal professional norms, it is not nationalism but professionalism that is likely to dominate the meeting.
+A French nuclear engineer and a Greek nuclear engineer are far more likely to see eye to eye than a French politician and a Greek politician, and they are likely to see through the eye of nuclear engineering.
+Thus, what may have been intended as the projection of national political interest actually becomes an elevation of technocracy, with all the professional deformation or parochial perspectives endemic to specialized expertise.

 Experts chosen on a national basis will not, of course, be totally free of national bias.
 Nor will all of them be dependents of their home governments.
-Some committee members will be drawn from among relatively independent academics and even some from private sector employment-even employment by the relevant regulated industries.
-Yet, without formal mechanisms for committee participation by NGO affiliated experts and by national and transnational politicians, it is fairly obvious that the dominant norms of comitology will be expert norms.
-Expert norms are not necessarily the norms of the rest of us.
+Some committee members will be drawn from among relatively independent academics and some from private sector employment-even employment by the relevant regulated industries.
+Yet, without formal mechanisms for committee participation by experts affiliated with non-governmental organizations (NGOs) and by national and transnational politicians, the dominant norms of comitology will be expert norms.
+Expert norms, however, are not necessarily the norms the rest of us share.

-Most international or multi-national regimes are going to be, at best, indirectly democratic, governed by persons representing elected governments rather than themselves elected.
-Precisely because political consensus in such regimes is perceived as difficult to achieve, there is a strong temptation to move toward more easily achieved expert consensus with a national basis for the choosing of the experts serving as a screen of national representation behind which a transfer of decisional power occurs from national (sometimes democratic) regimes to various technocracies whose norms, paradoxically, are both universal and parochial.
+Most international or multi-national regimes are going to be, at best, indirectly democratic, governed by persons representing elected governments but who are not themselves elected.14 Precisely because political consensus in such regimes is perceived as difficult to achieve, there is a strong temptation to move